Modifying cooperative decay via disorder in atom arrays: Half Waveguide

 The behavior in Fig.~\ref{fig:hwg time evol} can be explained using the single-particle spectrum of $H_{\mathrm{hwg}}$.
 We begin by analyzing the effect of disorder on exchanges between atoms, which we visualize by plotting the spatial support of each eigenmode of the same $N=50$ non-Hermitian Hamiltonian in Fig.~\ref{fig:hwg eigenmodes} for a single realization of spatial disorder.
 Each column in the figure corresponds to a different eigenmode, and we order the modes with decreasing decay rate.
 Many of these modes are strongly delocalized, but the slowest decaying ones show clear signs of localization, with support that decays over its nearest neighbors.
 The fastest decaying modes have most of their support near the edge of the system far from the mirror (bottom left), while the slowly decaying modes have negligible support on this edge and are rather concentrated in the bulk or near the mirror.

 In our pursuit of long-lived states, however, we are more interested in the dissipative nature of the Hamiltonian.
 Thus, we next plot the decay rate of each eigenmode in Fig.~\ref{fig:hwg decay rates}.
-As a reference, the decay rate of a single, non-interacting emitter is plotted as a horizontal line, such that superradiant modes fall above the line and subradiant below.
+As a reference, the decay rate of a single, noninteracting emitter is plotted as a horizontal line, such that superradiant modes fall above the line and subradiant below.
 We then compare the ordered case to the disordered case, averaged over different realizations.
 Here, disorder keeps the decay rate approximately the same for the modes with large decay rates.
 As we move to longer-lived states, however, disorder suppresses the decay rates relative to the ordered case.
-This effect is most pronounced for the slowly-decaying modes at the far right of the spectrum, some of which have decay rates given by machine epsilon.
+This effect is most pronounced for the slowly-decaying modes at the far right of the spectrum, some of which have decay rates near the numerical precision of our calculations.
 The late time behavior in Fig.~\ref{fig:hwg time evol} therefore occurs because of these longer-lived modes.